 - Interview with Special Make-up Effects Artist, R. Christopher Biggs

 - Interview with Stuntman, Chuck Borden (Blu-ray only)

 - Commentary with Executive Producer, Paul White and Distributor, Stephen Biro

 - Alan Blumenfeld… Dreyfus Steiner

-This is how awful The Dark Side of the Moon looked on VHS:
+This is how awful The Dark Side of the Moon looked on the defunct VHS format: